At a Glance

 - Tasks: Join us as a trainee planner, supporting project planning and learning essential skills.

-- Company: Laing O'Rourke is a leader in transforming the construction and engineering industry.
+- Company: Laing O'Rourke is transforming the construction and engineering industry with innovative ideas.

-- Benefits: Enjoy a fully funded apprenticeship with hands-on experience and tailored training modules.
+- Benefits: Enjoy a fully funded apprenticeship, hands-on experience, and bespoke training modules.

 - Why this job: This role offers growth, diverse projects, and a chance to make a real impact.